AELE LAW LIBRARY OF CASE SUMMARIES:

 Terrorism and National Security Issues

-of two of the appeals panel judges determined that the plaintiffs failed
+Two separate opinions of two of the appeals panel judges determined that the

-to show that they had a substantial likelihood of prevailing on the merits.
+plaintiffs failed to show that they had a substantial likelihood of prevailing

-One judge found that the plaintiffs barely met the requirements for standing
+on the merits.
+One judge found that the plaintiffs barely met the requirements

-by showing that it was possible, but not substantially likely, that their
+for standing by showing that it was possible, but not substantially likely,

-own call records were collected as part of the bulk telephony metadata
+that their own call records were collected as part of the bulk telephony

-program, but they had not met the higher burden of proof required for a
+metadata program, but they had not met the higher burden of proof required for

 had failed to demonstrate a "substantial likelihood" that the

-they used, or that they suffered any "cognizable injury."
-Klayman
+used, or that they suffered any "cognizable injury."
+Klayman v.

 Muslim plaintiffs claimed that the New York City Police Department, since January of 2002, had carried out a secret program monitoring the lives of Muslims, as well as their businesses, houses of worship, organizations and schools both in New York and surrounding states such as New Jersey solely because they were Muslim.
 The program allegedly included the use of remote controlled surveillance cameras aimed at mosques and the sending of undercover officers into mosques, student organizations, businesses, and neighborhoods believed to be heavily Muslim.
 The plaintiffs argued that this falsely stigmatized Muslims as criminals who should be pervasively surveilled.
 Overturning a trial court dismissal of the lawsuit for lack of standing and failure to state a claim, a federal appeals court held that the allegations “tell a story in which there is standing to complain and which present constitutional concerns that must be addressed and, if true, redressed.”
 The court compared the alleged surveillance program to the situations faced by Japanese-Americans during World War II, Jewish-Americans during the Red Scare era, and African-Americans during the civil rights era.
 Claims in the case involved alleged violations of religious liberty under the First Amendment and equal protection violations based on intentional discrimination against a protected class.
 The court stated that the allegations raised a presumption of unconstitutionality that the city had an obligation to rebut.
 The plaintiffs' First Amendment religious freedom claims could also go forward.
 Hassan v.
 City of New York, #14-1688, 2015 U.S. App.
 Lexis 17776 (3rd Cir.).